 Here are some common ways to prevent financial problems,

 You can't always prevent fraud but you can certainly keep a watchful eye.
 By recognizing that charity theft does exist and putting in some simple controls, you can reduce your risk.

 Thanks to Roland Cinco for some additional help on this piece.

-Ann Rosenfield, MBA, CFRE is Editor of Hilborn Charity eNews.
+Ann Rosenfield, MBA, CFRE is the former Editor of Hilborn Charity eNews.